ShaneOG2/pands-problem-sheet/README.md

 **Description** - Calculate the Body Mass Index (BMI) of a person given their weight (kg) and height (cm).

 **How the program works** -
-1. The program begins by asking the user to input the weight (kg) and then height.
+1. The program begins by asking the user to input the weight (kg) and then height (cm).
 2. Both inputs are stored as int variables, ***w_kg*** and ***h_cm*** respectively.
 3. The formala for BMI<sup>1</sup> is: **weight (kg) / (height (m))<sup>2</sup>**.
 This was calculated and stored as ***bmi***.
 4. Given the inputed height was in cm, ***h_cm*** was divided by 100 in the calculation of ***bmi*** to convert to m.